rajtiwari04/fake_image_detection/README.md

 A full-stack AI-powered web application that detects whether an uploaded image is **REAL** or **FAKE (deepfake / manipulated)** using a trained CNN model.

-Built as a college final-year / capstone project using the **MERN stack + Python Flask + TensorFlow**.

 ---